Baby Blues, Postpartum Depression, Anxiety, and Psychosis: What New Parents Should Know

 Postpartum Psychosis

 Postpartum psychosis is rare — roughly 1 to 2 in every 1,000 births — but it's serious.
 It typically appears in the first days to weeks after delivery and can include confusion, hallucinations, delusions, or rapid and severe mood changes.
 If someone seems suddenly and dramatically unlike themselves after giving birth, don't wait for a regular appointment.
-Call 988 or go to an emergency department.
-With prompt treatment, most people recover fully.
+Call 911 or go to an emergency department.
+With prompt treatment, most people make a full recovery.

 When to Reach Out